West Atlantic UK: History

 In November 2017, following the cease of operations from Coventry Airport, It set up new airline offices to the south of Coventry Airport and relocated its Operational and Line Maintenance Control Centre to East Midlands Airport.
 The airline leased space inside Hangar 29 at East Midlands Airport to provide maintenance facilities for their aircraft.

-On 1 November 2017 Atlantic Airlines officially changed its name to West Atlantic UK Limited.
+On 31 October 2017 Atlantic Airlines changed its name to West Atlantic UK Limited.

 In November 2020 West Atlantic added its first ATR72 to its fleet from sister airline Swiftair to operate between East Midlands Airport and Guernsey Airport for DHL Air UK.

 By September 2022, West Atlantic had phased out the BAe ATP from its UK network, following the addition of more ATR 72s to their fleet.

-In 2025 West Atlantic phased out the last Boeing 737-300 and began replacing them with Boeing 737 NG’s in anticipation of having a fully NG fleet by 2030.
+In 2025 West Atlantic phased out the last Boeing 737-300 and began replacing them with Boeing 737 NGs in anticipation of having a fully NG fleet by 2030.